Questions and answers

 • Hodlerstrasse 6 plays a pivotal role in the renovation project: the Kunstmuseum will gain a new administrative building and bistro in the immediate vicinity, meaning it will not have to build any additional expensive office spaces in the new replacement building.
 That will enable more space for culture and is a contribution toward sustainable real estate use.
 The solution also offers organisational advantages: there are strong operational interdependencies between many departments at the Kunstmuseum, with some examples being art education, the archive, curation of the collection and exhibition management.
 Housing the museum’s administration elsewhere in the city or region would also be financially inadvisable: additional rent would result in a permanent increase in the cost of operation going forward.
 The renovation of Hodlerstrasse 6 is included in the current cost estimate.

 • The Communal Parliament and City Council wish to contribute to the success of the “Kunstmuseum Bern of the future” project in several different ways.
 To enable the planned renovation, they have decided to transfer building rights to the portion of the building at Hodlerstrasse 6 to the Kunstmuseum Bern Foundation at no charge.
 This is possible because the current tenant, the Bern Cantonal Police, intends to set up a new police centre in Niederwangen.
 Furthermore, the city plans to upgrade Hodlerstrasse in sync with the planned new museum building; part of that includes moving the exit of the Metro-Parking car park to a different location and making a coordinated effort to press ahead with efforts to redesign Bärenplatz and Waisenhausplatz.
 The costs for upgrading Hodlerstrasse are not yet known; they must now be clarified in detail based on the result of the competition.
-There is an initial guideline for the costs involved in moving the Metro-Parking exit: these are expected to come to around CHF 9 million (construction costs and loss of revenue due to unusable parking spaces).
-The question as to who will cover these costs and to what extent is the subject of ongoing negotiations between the Kunstmuseum and the city.
+Who will bear the costs for relocating the exit of the Metro Parking and to what extent is the subject of ongoing negotiations between the Kunstmuseum and the city.

 Multiple benefits